nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Teams_Open_Science_Journey.md

 **TOPS Will Provide**

 To help make this effort a success, TOPS will provide organizations with the following support:
-* Resources on getting started with open science, which can be found in the open science curriculum pages at [Capacity Sharing: OpenCore](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/OpenCore/readme.md).
+* Resources on getting started with open science, which can be found in the open science [curriculum pages](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/).
 * Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name